beeware/briefcase/docs/reference/platforms/linux/appimage.rst

 version of the distribution where the AppImage was created.

 To ensure that an application is built in an environment that is as compatible as possible, Briefcase builds AppImages inside Docker.
-The Docker base image is ubuntu:18.04 by default, but can be configured to any `manylinux
+The Docker base image used by Briefcase can be configured to any `manylinux
 <https://github.com/pypa/manylinux>`__ base using the `manylinux` application
-configuration option.
-While it is possible to build AppImages *without* Docker, it is highly recommended that you do not, as the resulting AppImages will not be as portable as they could otherwise be.
+configuration option; if `manylinux` isn't specified, it falls back to an Ubuntu 18.04 base image.
+While it is *possible* to build AppImages without Docker, it is highly recommended that you do not, as the resulting AppImages will not be as portable as they could otherwise be.

 Icon format
 ===========